Skip to content

 AuthenticationGuardrail(secret_path="/Users/phamdinhkhanh/Documents/Courses/Manus/vinagent/vinagent/oauth2/authen/secret.json"), # True case

-# AuthenticationGuardrail(access_token="abcxyz", api_url="http://localhost:8000/verify-token"), # False case
+# AuthenticationGuardrail(access_token="abcxyz", api_url="http://localhost:8000/verify-token"), # False case with incorrect access_token

 ]